How to Choose Your Keywords for Amazon Book Ads

 The first step in this process is choosing the phrases and search terms.
 I recommend that you start with a list of existing search terms your readers might input into the Amazon search bar to get to the books they’re looking for.

-For fiction, in most every case, readers will search based on book type.
+For fiction, in almost every case, readers will search based on book type.
 Use categories like “mystery thriller,” “sci-fi fantasy,” or “paranormal romance.”

 Practice Makes Perfect